 David Servant wrote a book entitled, The Great Gospel Deception.
-Among other things, that book
+Among other things, that book (with the author's name cited as David S. Kirkwood)

 From these three passages of Scripture, we can compile a list of sins, which, if practiced, are sure evidence that a person has not been regenerated.
 (The Great Gospel Deception, p.
 24; 1999 ed., bold emphasis mine.)By teaching that way, David Servant shows he is ignorant of the Biblical fact that it takes only one act of adultery to be a Bible-defined adulterer (Lev.
 20:10), etc. 1 Cor.
 6:9,10 says adulterers will not inherit God's kingdom.
 Hence, David Servant is in error and making allowances (or license) for sin by teaching as he does.
 Furthermore, it is a biblical fact that the truly saved can afterwards start to practice immorality again.
 Here are just three passages to prove that: